 You can see the summary of the overrides by selecting the root of the Template Instance and looking at the Entity Inspector:

-To apply overrides select the root of the Template Instance and click Apply All on the Entity Inspector.
+To apply multiple overrides select the root of the Template Instance and click Apply All on the Entity Inspector.
 You can also right click on the root of the Template Instance and select Template → Apply To Template.

 Alternatively you can open the Override Diff View and apply overrides from there too.